mperry-dev/TournaMaths/README.md

 - Email verification of user accounts
 - Remove ability to login as root user in EC2 from ec2-user (leaving it without doing this for now as it's convenient for debugging purposes)
 - SQL injection and Javascript injection protection
-- CSRF protection
 - JWT authentication
-- Rate-limiting endpoints which could be abused, like user registration or login
 - 2FA
 - CAPTCHAs
 - Temporary account lockout